tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Tue Aug 28 2007

-Heath Durgan (a 33-year-old White wealthy academic) entered a church, ready to deliver a speech to religious people.
+Heath Durgan (a 33-year-old white wealthy academic) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Heath Durgan had never preached his views to theists before, and freaked out.
 Heath Durgan meditated to relieve stress and to calm his nerves.
 As Heath Durgan entered the church, he heared a small rasping noise.
 He knew it was because angels and demons are fighting each other, and ignored the noise.

 Heath Durgan used philosophy and reason to point out that there is no such thing as a 'God', only an omniscient, omnipotent, omnibenevolent being, who goes by the name of Alice.
 Heath Durgan argued that Alice was a personal, physical being that humans can relate to and communicate with.